alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 after 2015 we run a similar poll that indicated that people would pay at most €25, and yet in 2016 we outsold our €50 tickets in a grand total time of 10 minutes.

+The reality is harsh.
-There is no going around the price hike: if you want better venue, management and catering the conference needs to be professionalized, and ticket prices will increase.
+If you want better venue, management and catering there is no going around the price hike.
-We would rather not do anything than keep like this.
+If we choose to stay as this year then it will be hard to fix complaints.

 ### Sponsors

-Most sponsors wanted to have stands, and some attendees requested it too.
-This year it was sadly not possible due to space constraints.
-With a larger venue we might have perhaps 10 stands, which would increase sponsorship income.
-We should have to attract at least €6k more this way.
-This would help pay for the better venue, management and catering.

 Many people seem to think that just adding more sponsors is a magic bullet that will solve all of our financial problems.